ShZil/network-utilities/Scanner/README.md

 Perhaps extract some information from it and present it under General Information?
 Suggestion: turn `NetworkStorage` into an SQL-integrated container too, like PacketSniffer.
 Maybe even have a superclass to do that.
+Suggestion: use draw.io to draw flowcharts of how the code is structured.

 [22:58] BUG: `sqlite3.OperationalError: database is locked`.
 In thread `PacketSniffer:AsyncSniffer`, I have a `_flush_packets` that tries to access the database: